GiorgioBertolotti/FerreroQualityControl/README.md

 ## Task list

 - [x] Rename dataset files to follow a standard (es.
 01.jpg, 02.jpg, 03.jpg, ecc.)
-- [x] Create groundtruth labels file
+- [x] Create groundtruth file
 - [x] Add script for parsing of dataset and labels
 - [x] Clean light illumination difference between images (equalization)
 - [x] Extract box from the image
 - [x] Rotate and stretch the box to fill the image
-- [x] Implement a descriptor for the recognition of the valid/not valid boxes
+- [x] Implement the recognition of the valid/not valid boxes
-- [ ] Test the descriptor comparing with the groundtruth labels
+- [x] Compare the results with the groundtruth

-## Functions

-- *readlists()*: returns the list of filenames from *images.list* and the list of the labels of groundtruth from *labels.list*.
-- *equalize_image(image)*: returns an RGB image with the histogram of the color channels equalized.
-- *equalize_dataset(images)*: the input is the first list returned from *readlists()*, creates a folder *equalized_dataset* which contains the equalized images.
-- *crop_image(image)*: returns an RGB image with the Ferrero box cropped.
-- *crop_dataset(images)*: the input is the first list returned from *readlists()*, creates a folder *cropped_dataset* which contains the cropped images.
-- *separate_lists(images, labels)*: returns a structure containing the list of images (and relative labels) of type grid and the list of images (and relative labels) of type beehive.
-- *check_valid_images(images, type)*: creates two folder for valid and not_valid images and separates the input images in this two folders.